 The College has a good reputation locally and nationally.
-The College was graded outstanding by Ofsted following their visit in March 2020 and recently achieved the TEF Gold award for its HE delivery.
+The College was graded outstanding by Ofsted following their visit in March 2020 and recently achieved a 93.8% student satisfaction rating for its HE delivery.
 Maintaining a quality brand is essential for the College's success in attracting students and improving external relationships.